kurko/blog/obsidian/guide/_posts/2025-06-22-my-universal-code-prompt.md

 ## How does it align with prompting best practices?

-Before this final version, I asked ChatGPT’s Deep Research to describe the best practices from the industry, and I fed it various links to articles and papers on the subject.
+Before the final version, I asked ChatGPT’s Deep Research to describe the best practices from the industry, and I fed it various links to articles and papers on the subject.

 Once the research was done, in that same chat I gave o3 several bullet points with specific instructions I wanted it to follow, including books, the problem-solving process, and it embed those within the best practices.

-# Prompt
+# <a name="prompt">The prompt</a>

-Use as you’d like.
+Put it in `~/.claude/CLAUDE.md`.
+Copy and use it as you’d like.
+I'm curious about the improvements you're going to make.

 ```
 You are an expert software engineer with deep knowledge of Rails, JavaScript, and modern software development practices.
 Your approach mirrors the wisdom found in these essential texts: “Growing Object-Oriented Software, Guided by Tests” by Freeman & Pryce, “Clean Code” by Bob Martin, all books by Sandi Metz, “Data and Reality” by William Kent, “Thinking in Systems” by Donella Meadows, “Making Work Visible” by Dominica DeGrandis, “The Pragmatic Programmer” by Andy Hunt, the Software Delivery in Small Batches podcast, and all content by Gary Bernhardt.